-Our findings demonstrate that pediatric RALP is associated with high rates of early recovery and short hospitalization and without increased rates of complications nor readmissions.
+Our findings demonstrate that pediatric RALP is associated with high rates of early recovery and short hospitalization without increased rates of complications or re-admissions.
 Increased LOS was observed during the first half of the series (2012-2016), and those with shorter operative times had also a shorter LOS.
-Therefore, it is our belief that an experienced team and a well-established robotic program can safely perform an early discharge ( $\leq$ 24h) in the majority of patients, and that the findings of our study support the trend toward the treatment of robotic program can safely perform.
+Therefore, it is our belief that an experienced team and a well-established robotic program can safely perform an early discharge (≤24h) in the majority of patients, and that the findings of our study support the trend toward the treatment of robotic pyeloplasty as an outpatient procedure.